 Overseas adoption – Adoption Act 1955

-Two sections in the Adoption Act 1955 allow for overseas adoptions.
+Sections 17 and 3 the Adoption Act 1955 allow for overseas adoptions.
 Section 3 and section 17 applied together ‘could arguably allow New Zealand adopters to circumvent the provisions of the Hague Convention, as expressed in the Adoption (Intercountry) Act.
 (Law Commission Sept 2000)’

 Law Commission 2000 report recommendations re section 17: We recommend that section 17 apply only to adoptions made overseas by persons not habitually resident in New Zealand.
 Intercountry adoptions should be excluded from the coverage of this section.
 We recommend that intercountry adoptions be defined as “the adoption of a child habitually resident in another State by a person habitually resident in New Zealand”.